 Cryptocurrency, Digital Asset, and Blockchain Attorneys

 Do you have DAO, Cryptocurrency, Digital Asset, or Blockchain Issues or questions?
 Freeman Law is an innovative thought leader in the DAO, cryptocurrency, digital asset, and blockchain space.
 DAO, blockchain, and virtual currency activities take place in a rapidly evolving regulatory landscape.
 Freeman Law is dedicated to staying at the forefront as these emerging technologies continue to revolutionize social and economic activities.
-Contact Freeman Law to Schedule a consultation or call (202) 936-3569 to discuss your DAO, cryptocurrency and blockchain technology concerns.
+Contact us to schedule a consultation or call (214) 984-3000 to discuss your DAO, cryptocurrency and blockchain technology concerns.

 Freeman Law International Tax Symposium

 Readers may be interested in the Freeman Law International Tax Symposium scheduled to take place virtually on October 20 and 21, 2022.
 Attendees will qualify for CLE, CPE, and CE and the slate of presenters includes well-recognized speakers and panelists, such as the IRS Commissioner, a prior Chief Counsel of the IRS, a former Acting Assistant Attorney General of the U.S. Department of Justice Tax Division, and many others in government and private practice.